AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/magento-2.4.0-refresh-on-customer-activities-does-not-work.md

 ---
-title: "Adobe Commerce 2.4.0: refresh on Customer's Activities does not work"
+description: This article provides a solution for Adobe Commerce 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel do not work.
 labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,known issues,order,product,refresh,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
+title: 'Adobe Commerce 2.4.0: refresh on Customer''s Activities does not work'
 ---

+# Adobe Commerce 2.4.0: refresh on Customer's Activities does not work

 This article provides a solution for Adobe Commerce 2.4.0 known issue when an admin user creates an order for a customer and the refresh buttons on the Customer's Activities side panel do not work.